basarat/typescript-amd/README.md

 typescript-amd
 ==============

-A project to demonstrated how to use Typescript with AMD
+A project to demonstrated how to use Typescript with AMD modules using RequireJS